SnowyMouse/invader/README.md

                                longer compression time, clamping from 0.0 to 0.8 (FLAC 0 to FLAC 8).
 Default: 1.0
   -P --fs-path                 Use a filesystem path for the data.
-  -r --sample-rate <Hz>        [REQUIRES --extended] Set the sample rate in Hz.
+  -r --sample-rate <Hz>        Set the sample rate in Hz.
+Halo supports 22050
-                               Halo supports 22050 and 44100.
+                               and 44100.
 By default, this is determined based on the input audio.
   -s --split                   Split permutations into 227.5 KiB chunks.
 This
                                is necessary for longer sounds (e.g. music) when being played in the original Halo engine.